JamorMoussa/NanoTorch/README.md

 I created using only **Math** and **Numpy** :).
 My purpose here is not to create a powerful deep learning framework (maybe in the future), but solely to understand how deep learning frameworks like PyTorch and TensorFlow work behind the scenes.

-## New Features in this Update:

-Explore the latest enhancements and additions in this update by checking the new features documentation. [new features documentation](new_features.md).

 ## Neural Networks:

 Let's explore an example of building a simple neural network (essentially a Linear Regression model) with **NanoTorch**: